chihming-chen/BerkeleyHaas-car-sales-EDA/README.md

 During my initial data exploration, three-quarters of the 426k records had to be scrapped due to duplicates and data anomalies.
 For example, 40% of the transactions had duplicated Vehicle Identification Numbers, a 2005 Toyota Tundra was priced at 3.7 billion, and cars classified as in 'new' condition had an average age of 6.5 years and 54k odometer readings.
 Great efforts have been taken to remove apparent and not-so-apparent data anomalies before real analysis begins.

 ## Classic, Vintage, and Antique Cars
 The prices of classic, vintage, and antique cars are known to depend on the scarcity of these cars.
 However, since the dataset does not provide that information, they are excluded from this analysis.
+Buses, salvaged cars, and auto parts are also exlcuded from this analysis.

 ## Car Sales Price by Car Age
 ![image](https://github.com/chihming-chen/BerkeleyHaas-car-sales-EDA/blob/main/images/price_by_type.png)